 It was the guilt and the idea that I was just “ungrateful” that stopped me from asking for help early on.

 More months past and I got to a point in my depression that I started having panic attacks.
 I couldn’t go to the grocery store without heart palpitations and remember leaving my basket in line and running out of the store.
-That the idea of standing in line for something meant in my brain and body that I was trapped and I couldn’t bring myself to do it anymore.
+I couldn’t wrap my head around the fact that the idea of standing in line for something meant in my brain and body that I was trapped.
+I couldn’t bring myself to do it anymore, infact I stopped leaving the house.
 Who was this crazy person I had become?

 I felt worthless, and ended up sending my daughter to daycare at only 10 months old because I figured she was better with someone else.
 Even writing this I am getting emotional.
 I have so much guilt when I think of all the moments I missed with my baby as I was laying in bed at home and while she was crying at daycare wanting her mum.
-I blamed myself for being too afraid to ask for help until I realized that I was in the deep end and figured that now I was too far gone to come back up.
+Or at least that’s the image I kept playing in my head.
+I blamed myself for being too afraid to ask for help and realized that I was in the deep end and figured that now I was too far gone to come back up.

 I never felt so alone and worthless, and all I desperately wanted was to be happy for my babies.
-To be a successful business owner because I needed something for myself outside of motherhood and that allowed me to be creative.
+To be a successful business owner, because I needed something for myself outside of motherhood that allowed me to be creative.

 I missed my parents and friends terribly.
 Not that I figured any of my friends would recognize or relate to me anymore, but I still missed them.